disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ### Task 1: Use the Microsoft Admin center to configure conditional access

-As part of your company's larger security configuration, you must test a conditional access policy that can be used to control sign in frequency.
+As part of your company's larger security configuration, you must test a conditional access policy that can be used to control sign-in frequency.

 1. In the Entra ID page,in the **Conditional Access** window,on the **Overview** page, click **+ Create new policy**.

     ![](./media/lab13-ms-entra-id-4.png)

 2. Within the new policy page, configure the following:

     - In the **Name** box, enter **Sign in frequency (1)**.
     - Under **Assignments**, click on **Users (2)**.
     - Within the **Include** tab, ensure to choose **Select users and groups (3)** radio button.